 |New gTLDs||107.9 million||1,254|

-As you can see, there are more registered domains that use Generic TLDs than any other type of top-level domain (233.5 million), making this the most common domain name TLD.
+As you can see, more registered domains use Generic TLDs than any other type of top-level domain (233.5 million), making this the most common domain name TLD.
 There are only 8 gTLDs, which are widely considered to be the ‘core’ domain extensions: .com, .net, .org, .gov, .int, .edu, .arpa, and .mil.

 .com is the most common generic TLD with over 233.5m registered domains, and .mil is the least common with just 359 registered domains